David Peralta Player Props: Dodgers vs. Cubs

 David Peralta At The Plate

-- Peralta is batting .184 with a double, a home run and a walk.
+- Peralta is batting .227 with a double, a home run and two walks.

-- Peralta has had a base hit in six of 16 games this season, and multiple hits once.
+- Peralta has gotten a hit in eight of 19 games this season (42.1%), with multiple hits twice.

+- He has hit a home run in one of 19 games, and in 2.1% of his plate appearances.

-- Peralta has driven in a run in four games this year (25.0%), including two games with multiple runs batted in.
+- In four games this season (21.1%), Peralta has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.